raptorlightning/I2S-Hat/README.md

           dtparam=i2s=on
           cmdline=cmdline.txt ```

-* Headers for YML files for CamillaDSP include the following since the required DTOverlay is installed:
+* Headers for YML files for CamillaDSP include the following since the required DTOverlay is installed (obviously samplerate is file-dependent):
     * ```---
       #You may need to specify chunksize (1024) and target_level (512).
 See default files and CamillaDSP documentation.